surgemedia/TIM04807/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.12.12 of the free version correspond to changes made in 2.12.12.x of the paid version.

-= Development version - not yet released/supported =
+= Development version (not yet released/supported)

 * TWEAK: Extend cacheing of enumeration of uploads that was introduced in 1.11.1 to other data in wp-content also

+= 1.12.13 - 07/Jun/2016 =

+* TWEAK: Default the S3 secret key field type to 'password' instead of 'text'
+* TWEAK: Do more checks for active output buffers prior to spooling files to the browser (to prevent memory overflows)
+* TWEAK: Update bundled UDRPC library to version 1.4.7

 = 1.12.12 - 25/May/2016 =